InstantAIguru Twilio ConversationRelay Architecture Documentation

 1. Multi-Language Support

-Language-Specific Processing: The system uses the ws.language session property to select the appropriate preprocessing functions, goodbye detectors, and intent classifiers.
+Language-Specific Processing: The system uses the session's language property to select the appropriate preprocessing functions, goodbye detectors, and intent classifiers.
 It also localizes error messages sent to the user (e.g., "Sorry, there was a connection error" vs. "Lo siento, hubo un error de conexión").

-Spanish Functions: Specialized regex functions (isGoodbyeResponse_ES, isLiveAgentRequest_ES) are implemented to detect Spanish phrases for termination or transfer (e.g., "Adiós", "Déjame transferirte").
+Spanish Functions: Specialized regex detectors are implemented to recognize Spanish phrases for termination or transfer (e.g., "Adiós", "Déjame transferirte").

 2. DTMF and Numeric Input